bburns/dnd-rules/README.md

 The site itself is made with React, with <a href="https://github.com/desandro/colcade">Colcade</a> to fit the rules into tiles, and <a href="https://github.com/remarkjs/remark">Remark</a> to convert Markdown to HTML.

-The rules are converted to JSON with <a href="https://github.com/bburns/dnd-rules/blob/master/scripts/nm2json.js">nm2json.js</a>, and are bundled into the final site.
+The rules are converted to JSON with <a href="https://github.com/bburns/dnd-rules/blob/master/scripts/nm2json.js">nm2json.js</a>, which is then bundled into the final site.

 ## Set Up